awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

-# Getting started with Amazon EKS – AWS Management Console and AWS CLI<a name="getting-started-console"></a>
+# Get started with Amazon EKS – AWS Management Console and AWS CLI<a name="getting-started-console"></a>

 This guide helps you to create all of the required resources to get started with Amazon Elastic Kubernetes Service \(Amazon EKS\) using the AWS Management Console and the AWS CLI\.
 In this guide, you manually create each resource\.
 At the end of this tutorial, you will have a running Amazon EKS cluster that you can deploy applications to\.

 The procedures in this guide give you complete visibility into how each resource is created and how the resources interact with each other\.
 If you'd rather have most of the resources created for you automatically, use the `eksctl` CLI to create your cluster and nodes\.
-For more information, see [Getting started with Amazon EKS – `eksctl`](getting-started-eksctl.md)\.
+For more information, see [Get started with Amazon EKS – `eksctl`](getting-started-eksctl.md)\.

 ## Prerequisites<a name="eks-prereqs"></a>